datadryad/dryad-app/app/views/layouts/_help.html.md

 - [UC San Francisco](https://datashare.ucsf.edu/)
 - UC Davis College of Engineering (https://dash.ucdavis.edu)
 - DataONE ONEShare (https://oneshare.cdlib.org/)

-Contact [uc3@ucop.edu](mailto:uc3@ucop.edu) for more information.

-#### Can I use if my campus is not listed?

-Anyone can search, view and download datasets.
-However, for each campus-specific website, data submission is limited to individuals affiliated with that campus.
-Contact [uc3@ucop.edu](mailto:uc3@ucop.edu) for more information.

-#### What is ONEshare?
-ONEshare is a service, operated by CDL in collaboration with the [DataONE project](http://dataone.org/).
-Anyone can deposit Environmental and Earth observation data within [ONEshare](https://oneshare.cdlib.org/).
-Contact uc3@ucop.edu for more information.

 #### What type of data is within scope?